darynakarmazin/medicine-delivery-app/README.md

 Also app included:
 - the ability to sort medicines by price;
 - the ability to mark medicines as favorites;
-- The cart saving in local storage.
+- the cart saving in local storage.

 Notes: